Yayavari/sql-challenges/READme.md

 # SQL Challenges

-This repository contains my solutions to various SQL problems from platforms like LeetCode, HackerRank, and StrataScratch.
+This repository contains my solutions to various SQL problems from platforms like LeetCode, HackerRank, StrataScratch and sql-practice.
 The goal is to improve my database querying skills through hands-on practice with real-world questions.

 ## 📁 Structure